-- Organizations that invest in proven PM practices waste 28x less money because more of their strategic initiatives are completed successfully.
+- Organizations that invest in proven Project Management practices waste 28x less money because more of their strategic initiatives are completed successfully.

 - 80% of “high-performing” projects are led by a certified project manager.

-- 65% of organizations have high alignment of projects to strategic goals.
+- 65% of organizations have a high alignment of projects to strategic goals.

-- Wages of project management-oriented workers in the US are 82% higher than wages of non-project-oriented professionals.
+- The wages of project management-oriented workers in the US are 82% higher than the wages of non-project-oriented professionals.

 - 83% of executive leaders report that their organizations continue to fully understand the value of project management.